modenaxe/awesome-biomechanics/README.md

 * **MB Knee: Multibody Models of the Human Knee** by Trent Guess.
 The data set includes four knee models.
 MBKnee_4 is based on in vivo measurements from a 29 year old female while MBKnee_1, MBKnee_2, and MBKnee_3 are based on cadaver knees that were physically tested in a dynamic knee simulator.
 Knee geometries (bone, cartilage, and mensici) were derived from Magnetic Resonance Imaging (MRI) and ligament insertions come from MRI, the literature, and probing the cadaver knees.
 The site also contains information on ligament modeling, such as bundle insertion locations and zero load lengths.
 :dvd: [dataset](https://simtk.org/projects/mb_knee)

+* **OpenSim JAM** by Colin Smith.

 * **OpenKnee** by Ahmet Erdemir.
 :dvd: [dataset](https://simtk.org/projects/openknee)

 * **Natural Knee Data** by University of Denver Center for Orthopaedic Biomechanics.
-Data are provided for 7 human knees (5 cadaveric subjects) and fall under two categories: Image Data and Experimental & Computational Modeling Data.
-CT and MRI images are provided for 7 knee specimens.
+CT and MRI images are provided for 7 knee specimens (5 cadaveric subjects).
 Solid models were created from the CT images.
-In addition, during dissection of the knees, surfaces and ligament insertions and origins were outlined on the bones and recorded as probed points
+In addition, during dissection of the knees, surfaces and ligament insertions and origins were outlined on the bones and recorded as probed points.
 :dvd: [dataset](https://digitalcommons.du.edu/natural_knee_data) |
 :computer: [website](https://simtk.org/projects/knee_model)